joshed-io/aud/README.md

-## Listen to your log files with `aud`
+### Listen to your log files with `aud`

+`aud` is an open source utility that plays tones in response to input.
+Usage is simple:

 ``` bash
 $ tail -f access.log | aud
 ```

-`aud` is an open source utility that plays tones in response to input.

 Here's a few ways to use `aud`: